-Several scattering techniques have been developed so far to address interfacial molecular structures\cite{Kaganer1999}.
+Several scattering techniques have been developed so far to address interfacial molecular structures \cite{Kaganer1999}.
 In particular, neutron reflectometry (NR) and X-ray reflectometry (XRR) \cite{Braun2017, Lu2000, Maestro2021}, together with grazing incidence X-ray diffraction (GIXD) \cite{Gerber2006, Daillant2008, Krafft2001}, have been successfully used to reveal both the in-plane and out-of-plane molecular structure of surface films.
 XRR offers the advantage of covering a broad range of length scales, enabling high-resolution measurements, while GIXD allows the extraction of fine details of the crystallographic morphology at the molecular scale.
-However, their high energy and electronic interactions can be detrimental to various soft matter systems.
-In contrast, NR, while not covering the same range of wavelengths as XRR, provides the unique advantage of allowing diverse contrast variations.
-This is achieved through sample deuteration or the use of mixtures of water and heavy water, in case of aqueous solutions, to adjust the system's scattering properties.
-Furthermore, NR is considerably less harmful compared to XRR, making it more suitable for the study of delicate soft matter samples.
+However, their high-flux density and electronic interaction can be detrimental to various soft matter systems.
+In contrast, NR, while not covering the same momentum transfer range as XRR, provides the unique advantage of allowing scattering contrast variation, achieved through sample deuteration or the use of mixtures of light and heavy water, in the case of aqueous solutions.
+Furthermore, NR is considerably less invasive compared to XRR, making it more suitable for the study of delicate soft matter samples.

-In addition to large-scale facilities, other approaches have been used to characterize the microstructure in the plane of fluid interfaces such as atomic force microscopy (AFM) \cite{Gonzalez-Martinez2019a, Gonzalez-Martinez2019b}, ellipsometry \cite{Nestler2017, Ducharme2001}, fluerescence microscopy \cite{Vutukuri2020, Beltramo2016} or Brewster angle microscopy (BAM) \cite{Riviere1994, Carrascosa-Tejedor2022, Carrascosa-Tejedor2023} that are of great interest as complementary measures to observe the formation of domains above the micron scale.
+In addition to large-scale facility based techniques, other approaches have been used to characterise the microstructure in the plane of fluid interfaces such as atomic force microscopy (AFM) \cite{Gonzalez-Martinez2019a, Gonzalez-Martinez2019b}, ellipsometry \cite{Nestler2017,Maestro2015,Ducharme2001, Maestro2021}, fluorescence microscopy \cite{Vutukuri2020, Beltramo2016} or Brewster angle microscopy (BAM) \cite{Riviere1994, Carrascosa-Tejedor2022, Carrascosa-Tejedor2023}, which are of great interest as complementary techniques to observe the formation of domains above the micrometre scale.